toofast73/revolut-demo/README.md

    Groovy, Spock
    Gradle

 Thought about using Spring Cloud(but it's prohibited) and Akka (http/data).
-Akka does not look 'simple and to the point' to me.
+Akka does not look *simple and to the point* to me.

 If you need any additional information -- feel free to ask me in telegram https://t.me/toofast73 and skype (toofast73).